 Flip-flops have become super popular and versatile footwear, from summer wear around the house to beach essentials.
-Flip-flops are so lightweight and comfortable, many of us would wear them everywhere if we could.
-Originally developed from traditional Japanese footwear "zori," Today we have eco-friendly and not so eco-friendly flip-flops in loads of attractive colors and designs.
+Flip-flops are so lightweight and comfortable that many of us would wear them everywhere if we could.
+Originally developed from traditional Japanese footwear "zori," Today we have eco-friendly and not-so-eco-friendly flip-flops in loads of attractive colors and designs.

 We have put together a selection of sustainable footwear brands that produce eco-friendly, sustainable flip-flops and sandals.
-Or in some cases, recycled flip-flops use materials to prevent new oil-based ones from getting made in the first place.
-Have a browse around for the right fit for you, and rest easier knowing little if any polluting plastic or oil products were used to sole your feet.
+In some cases, recycled flip-flops use materials to prevent new oil-based ones from getting made in the first place.
+Have a browse around for the right fit for you, and rest easier knowing little, if any, polluting plastic or oil products were used to sole your feet.

 Indosole gives a new purpose to old tires with the outsole made using recycled tires.
-The upcycled ENVRO rubber straps and recycled tire outsole makes Indosole flip-flops very durable.
+The upcycled ENVRO rubber straps and recycled tire outsole make Indosole flip-flops very durable.
 The footwear is adaptable to all kinds of terrains.

 They make the midsole with natural rubber and use negligible amounts of water and dye.
-The natural rubber soles feature a custom-molded layered with a textured sheet designed to adapt to the shape of your feet and provide firmness.
+The natural rubber soles feature a custom-molded layer with a textured sheet designed to adapt to the shape of your feet and provide firmness.
 Both the male and female lines of flip-flops have arch support for extra comfort.

 Indosole is a certified B Corporation; its cruelty-free products produce zero waste.

 Rainbow sandals make sturdy, long-lasting flip-flops thanks to their use of hemp's extra-strong fiber.
 Hemp is a natural fiber that has a minimal impact on the environment.

 However, the brand uses nylon thread to stitch its flip-flop; therefore, these rainbow sandals are not entirely plastic-free.
-Rainbow flip-flops do very well in long-term storage and do not deteriorate as quickly as cork or leather flip-flops.
+Rainbow flip-flops also do very well in long-term storage and do not deteriorate as quickly as cork or leather flip-flops.

 The flip-flops are stiff but have embedded arch support, so they don't hurt your feet.
 So, if you are looking for a summer shoe that you can keep using year after year, consider Rainbow's environmentally friendly-flip-flops.
 They come in brown, black, and neutral colors.